ORESoftware/pragmatik/README.md

 with simple function calls with limited number of variation in the signature.
 Using options objects is a great design pattern to keep things simple, but at some point variadic functions become convenient and we must handle them well, without writing buggy code that will fail silently in edge cases.

+### Disclaimer => the Pragmatik library is in beta

+I have seen so many people roll their own solution to this problem - I would be willing to bet at least 1000 JS libraries have public APIs that accept variable number of arguments and/or optional arguments.
+At best we get bad error messages or no error messages.
+At worst, we end up with runtimes using the wrong values, until something breaks, or worse until something succeeds.
+Pragmatik is designed to fail-fast => (1) if your function parsing rules are not valid, an error is thrown (2) if any function cannot be parsed successfully given the runtime arguments and the parsing rules, an error is thrown.

 Extensive testing needs to be completed before this library is totally proven.
 Also need some sanity checks to make sure this is exactly what people need and want.
 We will incorporate other "types" that can be easily and reliably checked, like 'array'.